ykl1993/cdn/intl.en-US/API Reference/Resource Monitoring Interface/DescribeDomainHitRateData.md

 |Action|String|Yes|DescribeDomainHitRateData|The name of this interface.
 Value: DescribeDomainHitRateData|
 |DomainName|String|No|www.yourdomain.com|CDN domain to be queried.
 This parameter can be set to support only one domain name.
 If this parameter is left blank, the system queries all domain names.|
 |EndTime|String|No|2017-12-22T08:00:00:00Z| -   The end time must be later than the start time.
--   The date format adopts ISO8601 notation and uses the UTC time.
+-   The date is in ISO8601 notation format and uses the UTC time.
 -   Format: YYYY-MM-DDThh:mmZ.

  |